No-one will ever know the true meaning behind Queen frontman Freddie Mercury’s lyrics for Bohemian Rhapsody. The secret died with him in 1991.

-Rock band Queen, which will soon celebrate the 40th anniversary of their 1975 hit, has denied claims by biographer Lesley-Ann Jones that the rock-opera anthem was the late, great Freddie’s way of admitting he was gay.
+Rock band Queen will soon celebrate the 40th anniversary of Bohemian Rhapsody, their 1975 hit.
+The band deny claims by biographer Lesley-Ann Jones that the rock-opera anthem covered the late, great Freddie Mercury’s coming out.

 Guitarist Brian May said: “What’s it about?
 None of us know.